University of Northern Iowa Athletics

 UNI men's basketball players work closely with Senior Associate Athletic Director for Student Services Stacia Eggers, who has exclusively served as the team's academic advisor since 2009.
 Under her direction, UNI student-athletes have had a higher grade point average than the general student body every semester since spring 2010.

 Since 2012, men's basketball's semester GPA has been over 3.00 in 17 of the previous 22 semesters.
-The Panthers also boasted a 3.45 semester GPA in the spring of 2023, and a cumulative team GPA of 3.44, the highest of all of UNI's men's teams.
+The Panthers also boasted a 3.48 semester GPA in the fall of 2025, and a cumulative team GPA of 3.43, the highest of all of UNI's men's teams.